 Applicants must satisfy all admission requirements before starting CPA preparatory courses.
-Applicants who have satisfied all of the requirements, but their 30 credit-hours have not yet been formally conferred and/or their official transcript is not yet available, will be granted conditional admission to start a CPA preparatory course.
-Students are permitted to register in all eligible (i.e., prerequisite requirements are met) CPA preparatory courses within four months of their initial application for admission to CPA preparatory courses while they are conditionally accepted.
-Courses that start within the four-month period can be completed and examination results will be released.
-Students will automatically be deregistered from all CPA preparatory courses that start after the four-month period if official transcripts have not been provided.
+Applicants who have satisfied all the requirements, but their 30 credit-hours have not yet been formally conferred and/or their official transcript is not yet available, will be granted conditional admission to start a CPA preparatory course (contact your provincial/regional CPA body).
+Applicants admitted on a conditional basis can start and complete their course and exam within the four-month period provided they are eligible (i.e. prerequisite requirements are met).
+Conditionally admitted students will automatically be deregistered from all CPA preparatory courses that start after the four-month period if official transcripts have not been provided or their 30 credit-hours have not been officially verified.